argonne-lcf/dlio_benchmark/docs/source/contribute.rst

 Testing
 ------------------------
-All help is appreciated!
+Any help is appreciated!
 If you're in a position to run the latest code, consider helping us by reporting any functional problems, performance regressions, or other suspected issues.
 By running the latest code on a wide range of realistic workloads, configurations, and architectures we're better able to quickly identify and resolve issues.

 Reporting Bugs
 -----------------